Enjoy our modern designs

 The Infrastructure of Excellence

-"We're not just running tournaments," explains APA Executive Director Larry Hubbart.
+"We're not just running tournaments," says APA’s Larry Hubbart.
 "We're creating pathways.
-Every world champion started somewhere, usually in a local league playing for twenty-dollar prize money."
+Every world champion started somewhere."

 The Modern Game